YabTek/3D-simulation-of-Toyota-car/README.md

 # 3D-simulation-of-Toyota-car
-  In this project we will develop a 3D car simulation using openGL library.
-Our program will be written in python language.
-It will have separate functions for each task and comments so as to make the program understandable.
+  In this project we will develop a 3D car simulation using openGL library and blender.
+We will model the car using blender.
+We will use python language to import the model.
+The program will have comments to make it understandable.